sryds/climatewins/README.md

 Both data sets used can be found in data.
 Python scripts for cleaning, scaling and optimizing the data, as well as running the machine-learning algorithms, can be found in scripts.
+Visualizations and written findings can be found in documents.